Fernando Álvarez (footballer, born 2003)

-Fernando Antonio Álvarez Amador (born 24 August 2003) is a professional footballer who currently plays as a defender for Mexican side Pachuca.
-Born in the United States, he is a youth international for Colombia.
+Fernando Antonio Álvarez Amador (born 24 August 2003) is a professional footballer who plays as a defender for Major League Soccer side CF Montréal.
+Born in the United States, he is a youth international for both Mexico and Colombia.

 Club career

-Born in New York City, United States to a Mexican father and Colombian mother, Álvarez began his career with Mexican side Pachuca.
+Born in New York City, United States to a Mexican father and Colombian mother, Álvarez began his career with Liga MX club Pachuca.
 In October 2022, he went on trial with Dutch side Ajax alongside teammate Julio Pérez.

 International career

 Eligible to represent the United States, Mexico and Colombia, Álvarez has represented Mexico and Colombia at youth international level.
 He was called up to the Colombia under-20 side for the 2023 South American U-20 Championship.